Israel Innovation Authority

 Grant in 2019

-OKO specializes in providing crop micro-insurance services aimed at supporting farmers in emerging markets.
-By leveraging satellite technology, the company assesses risk and develops tailored insurance products that are accessible and affordable for small farmers.
-OKO utilizes mobile technologies to facilitate the distribution of insurance, collection of premiums, and management of claims, allowing farmers to receive personalized and automated policies directly through their mobile phones.
-This innovative approach ensures that farmers have financial protection against adverse weather conditions such as droughts and excessive rainfall, enhancing their resilience and security in unpredictable agricultural environments.
+OKO is a provider of crop micro-insurance services aimed at supporting farmers in emerging markets.
+The company leverages satellite information to assess risk and design tailored insurance products specifically for agricultural needs.
+By utilizing mobile technologies, OKO facilitates the distribution of insurance, collection of premiums, and management of claims.
+This innovative approach allows small farmers to access personalized and automated crop insurance policies at affordable rates, providing them with financial security against adverse weather conditions such as droughts and excessive rainfall.

 Soapy Care